secretstartups/handbook/content/job-families/security/trust-and-safety.md

 #### Security Analyst, Trust and Safety (Intermediate) Responsibilities

+- Respond to incidents of abusive activity originating from `GitLab.com`
+- Participate in the Trust and Safety Team [on-call rotation](https://about.gitlab.com/handbook/security/secops-oncall.html)
 - Process abuse reports and DMCA notices relating to GitLab.com
-- Contribute to the creation of documentation, runbooks and workflows
 - Mitigate detected abusive activity on GitLab.com and it's related products and services
 - Manage internal requests from other teams inside and outside the Security Department
+- Contribute to the creation of documentation, runbooks and workflows

 #### Security Analyst, Trust and Safety (Intermediate) Requirements